Stockport Tree Surgeon’s sectional felling of Blue Cedar

 As the site was some distance from Stockport, Myers Tree Care’s usual area of operation, we had prearranged for a local timber merchant to purchase and remove the timber once we had undertaken the sectional felling of the tree.

 Our tree removal team arrived at 7.30 am and completed the felling work swiftly and efficiently, being ready to leave the site at 3.30 pm.

 All woodchip was left on site for the client’s own use with all other timber being removed from the site the following day by the local contractor.

 The replacement tree was sourced from Barcham’s in Cambridgeshire and planting was carried out 3 weeks after felling of the damaged tree.

 The replacement was over 5 metres in height and gave an instant impact to Mr Smith’s garden.

-Our long-distance client from Retford was delighted to have contacted Manchester tree surgeon David Myers to tackle his tree care problems.
+Our long-distance client from Retford was delighted to have contacted Stockport tree surgeon David Myers to tackle his tree care problems.
 The photos on this page were taken by Mr Smith as we worked on his tree.